luhao007/WoW-Addons/AddOns/Overachiever/readme.txt

 The change log lists changes of particular note to users, not every change made.

+v1.1.3
+- Fixed an error where auto-tracking tried to track a completed achievement.

 v1.1.2
 - Updated TOC for WoW patch 9.0.2.
 - "To All the Squirrels..." achievements: The four new achievements are now checked when looking for a critter's /loved status.